 In fresh adult cadavers, the size of the cricothyroid membrane was found to vary from 8 to 19 mm (mean 13.7 mm) in the vertical dimension, and from 9 to 19 mm (mean 12.4 mm) in the transverse dimension .
 These data suggest that catheters up to 13-gauge can be safely used in a patient with a fully developed airway.
 The cricothyroid membrane has a mean height of 2.6 mm (SD: 0.7) and width of 3 mm (SD: 0.6) in neonatal cadavers (mean height of 44.9 cm and a mean weight of 2 kg) .
 The clinician should place the largest catheter possible using this limited information and palpation of the cricothyroid membrane as a guide.
 The mean depth of tissue overlying cricothyroid membrane in adults is about 2.3 mm .

 PHYSIOLOGY — Needle cricothyroidotomy was originally used for passive transtracheal oxygenation in the 1950s .
 Eventually, needle cricothyroidotomy with percutaneous transtracheal ventilation (PTV) emerged as the invasive rescue method of choice because it provided oxygenation as well as clearance of carbon dioxide.
-This approach could sustain life for a longer period of time than passive transtracheal oxygenation alone [1,12,31-33].
-Smith and Ravussin were among the first to document successful use of needle cricothyroidotomy with PTV in infants and children in the 1970s [12,34].
+This approach could sustain life for a longer period of time than passive transtracheal oxygenation alone [1,13,22-24].
+Successful use of needle cricothyroidotomy with PTV in infants and children was first performed in the 1970s [13,25].

-In adults, PTV is typically accomplished using a 50 pounds per square inch (psi) (350 kPa) oxygen source and a 13- to 16-gauge over-the-needle catheter [3,25,32].
-Marr and Yamamoto showed that catheter size (13- to 16-gauge) does not appear to substantially affect gas flow rates when using wall outlet oxygen because gas flows in a turbulent fashion under high pressure through these narrow catheters .
+In adults, PTV is typically accomplished using a 50 pounds per square inch (psi) (350 kPa) oxygen source and a 13- to 16-gauge over-the-needle catheter [3,23,29].
+The catheter size (13- to 16-gauge) does not appear to substantially affect gas flow rates when using wall outlet oxygen because gas flows in a turbulent fashion under high pressure through these narrow catheters .
 Large cannula (>4 mm), inserted via the Seldinger technique, enable ventilation with lower pressures in adults but require either a cuff or upper airway obstruction to prevent gas from escaping through the upper airway .

 Lower driving pressures (25 to 35 psi [172 to 241 kPa]) are used in infants and younger children (under 12 years of age) in order to prevent barotrauma .
 Smaller catheters (16- to 18-gauge) are typically placed due to the anatomic limitation posed by the cricothyroid membrane in the pediatric population.
 (See 'Anatomy' above.)